Neural Directional Filtering with Configurable Directivity Pattern at Inference: Experimental Setup

 \subsection{Performance measures}

-$\textbf{Directivity \ pattern}$: For each test sample, we apply the estimated mask $\mathcal{M}[f, t]$ separately to each source at the reference microphone.
+\textbf{Directivity pattern}: For each test sample, we apply the estimated mask $\mathcal{M}[f, t]$ separately to each source at the reference microphone.
 Subsequently, a wideband power ratio $\xi[ \theta_n]$ for the $n$-th source is then calculated as We then compute the arithmetic mean of the ratios ($\xi[ \theta_n]$) over all the test samples from the same direction $\theta_n$ to obtain the final estimated wideband directivity pattern.
-Correspondingly, by removing the frequency-based summation from both the numerator and denominator in \eqref{eqn:patternEstimation}, we compute the narrowband directivity pattern.
+A narrowband directivity pattern is obtained by removing the summations over the frequency index $f$ in \eqref{eqn:patternEstimation}.

-$\textbf{SDR}$: We use the \ac{SDR} \cite{vincent2006performance,von2022sa}, averaged over the test set, to measure the distortion in the estimated signals compared to the target signals.
+\textbf{SDR}: We use the \ac{SDR} \cite{vincent2006performance,von2022sa}, averaged over the test set, to measure the distortion in the estimated signals compared to the target signals.